inviqa/workspace-documentation/reference/implementation-references.md

 - [Adding New Command References](#adding-new-command-references)

 <!-- /TOC -->
-# Implementation References
+## Purpose

-Purpose: Quick map from user-facing `ws` commands and documented features to their underlying source files for faster maintenance and onboarding.
+Quick map from user-facing `ws` commands and documented features to their underlying source files for faster maintenance and onboarding.

 ## Conventions